-University of Baltimore President Kurt L. Schmoke says the Baltimore City Police Education and Training Center on the UB campus represents an important step forward.
+University of Baltimore President Kurt L. Schmoke says the Baltimore City Police Education and Training Center on the UBalt campus represents an important step forward.
 The move further demonstrates the BPD's commitment to fulfilling the federal consent decree that mandated the training facility's relocation.
 President Schmoke says, "The department's education goals fit well with those of the University—to provide a quality education and to open the door to new opportunities.
 We support the department's efforts to change and improve.
 We all want to see the department advance public safety, pursue justice and enhance the quality of life for all city residents.
-Once again, UB is supporting these improvements by demonstrating its significant role as a city-engaged university.
+Once again, UBalt is supporting these improvements by demonstrating its significant role as a city-engaged university.
 We are a recognized leader among city institutions."

 The University of Baltimore welcomes the arrival of the Baltimore City Police Education and Training Center.
-Over the course of the Spring 2020 semester, this central recruitment and training center will move in to dedicated facilities on the UB campus.
+Over the course of the Spring 2020 semester, this central recruitment and training center will move in to dedicated facilities on the UBalt campus.

 Watch a Baltimore Police video about the opening of the center.